Sa1D1111/Sa1D1111/README.md

   ## 🛠️ Favorite

-### 🧰 Some of my favorite Languages, Help, Frameworks libraries, Databases, Cloud hosting, IDEs and Software.
+### 🧰 Some of my favorite Languages, Frameworks, Databases, Cloud hosting, and Softwares.

 <p>
   <a href="your_project_link">